A Leptin diet is about resetting your leptin levels or sensitivity to kick start fat loss.

-This amount is in proportion to your amount of body fat, that is the more overweight you are, the higher your leptin levels which in turn quash your appetite.
+This amount is in proportion to your amount of body fat; that is, the more overweight you are, the higher your leptin levels which in turn quash your appetite.

-You can do this by reducing or avoiding foods that are more easily stored into fat and increase your insulin levels, that is sugars and carbs.
+You can do this by reducing or avoiding foods that are more easily stored into fat and increase your insulin levels, that is, sugars and carbs.

-Sugars and carbohydrates are more easily transformed into fat than fat itself creating unhealthy peaks and drops of insulin levels in your blood stream, meaning also highs and lows in energy levels.
+Sugars and carbohydrates are more easily transformed into fat than fat itself, creating unhealthy peaks and drops of insulin levels in your bloodstream, meaning also highs and lows in energy levels.

-They create a vicious circle of dependency that leads to a difficulty in getting rid of extra fat and a propensity to gain even more even though high leptin levels associated with being overweight would normally tell you to stop eating.
+They create a vicious circle of dependency that leads to difficulty getting rid of extra fat and a propensity to gain even more even though high leptin levels associated with being overweight would typically tell you to stop eating.

-Wean yourself off carbs dependency for energy first, and your brain will respond accordingly to insulin and leptin levels as a side effect, regulating properly your appetite without over eating and maintaining a steady energy in your body.
+Wean yourself off carbs dependency for energy first, and your brain will respond accordingly to insulin and leptin levels as a side effect, regulating your appetite properly without overeating and maintaining steady energy in your body.

 How Do You Structure A Leptin Diet Plan?

 It takes a good deal of effort to become aware that most of our eating habits in our industrialized era are plain wrong.

-Diabetes, cardiovascular diseases and their nasty consequences spring up to mind first.
-It’s not just a matter of dieting, losing weight and looking better, it’s about your health in the first place.
+Diabetes, cardiovascular diseases, and their nasty consequences spring up to mind first.
+It’s not just a matter of dieting, losing weight, and looking better; it’s about your health in the first place.

-A heavy dinner is a recipe for fat storage because it is at night that your metabolism slows down, while you can burn calories off more easily in the morning when your metabolism is higher.
+A heavy dinner is a recipe for fat storage because it is at night that your metabolism slows down, while you can burn calories off more quickly in the morning when your metabolism is higher.

 What Is A Good Leptin Diet Food List?

 You will still need to top up the total calorie intake a little with some food, as total starvation is a no-option and dangerous and will lead to muscle depletion.

-Since you cannot eat carbohydrates if not in very moderate amount and not sugar at all, there is only one source of foods that can steadily supply you with energy without messing with insulin and leptin, fat!
+Since you cannot eat carbohydrates if not in a very moderate amount and not sugar at all, there is only one source of foods that can steadily supply you with energy without messing with insulin and leptin, fat!

-This is the first counter intuitive idea you must be aware of while on a very low carbs, no sugar, fat burning mode.
+This is the first counter-intuitive idea you must be aware of while on a very low carb, no sugar, fat-burning mode.
 You will see more down here which fats exactly are good for you.